 The Committee shall, amongst others, perform the following functions:

-the quarterly results and year end financial statements, prior to the approval by the Board of Directors, focusing particularly on:
+and recommend the quarterly results and annual financial statements, for approval by the Board of Directors, focusing particularly on:

 the going concern assumption;

-major changes in or its implementation thereof in accounting policies;
+new updates or changes in or its implementation thereof in accounting policies/ principles;

 significant and unusual events; and